SgtMilk/garbage-project-1-backend/README.md

+# Background

+This is the backend of a garbage classification application implemented during MAIS Hacks 2021.

-# garbage-project-1-backend
+# Installation

   This projects runs on a Unix machine

-# Installation

   Install requirements <br>
   `pip install -r requirements.txt`